jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/distributed-upgrade-orchestration-process-using-the-cli.rst

 Distributed upgrade orchestration can be initiated after the System Controller has been successfully upgraded.

+For more information Prestaging Subcloud Orchestration see, :ref:`prestage-subcloud-orchestration-eb516473582f`.

 .. rubric:: |context|

 The user first creates a distributed upgrade orchestration strategy, or plan,